This organization will be known as the East Diablo CYO League

 The secretary shall be responsible for recording the minutes of the league meetings, recording the activities of the league, maintaining appropriate files regarding sportsmanship and protest decisions, maintaining mailing lists and necessary records.
 The secretary shall publish the league minutes and mail them to the athletic directors prior to the subsequent league meeting.

-The facilities manager will assume the responsibility of securing adequate gym time for league play and playoffs.
+The facilities manager will work with East and West Facilities Managers to coordinate the facilities utilized.
+These facilities managers will assume the responsibility of securing adequate gym time for league play and playoffs.
 Maintain communication with public school districts as well as parish gyms.
-The facilities manager and his staff has the authority to represent the league in all dealings related to gym usage.
-The facilities manager will communicate with scheduling manager on all changes and cancellations.
+The facilities managers have the authority to represent the league in all dealings related to gym usage.
+The facilities managers will communicate with the Facilities Manager Coordinator and Scheduling manager on all changes and cancellations.

 The equipment manager shall be responsible for any and all equipment owned by Diablo East CYO.
 He/She shall designate the location of clocks and scoreboards and maintain that inventory.